Note: This post was originally written in 2012 but I updated it in 2021 with some additional tips!

 2. Create Facebook pages for your book and for yourself as an author, get enough people to like them to claim the vanity usernames (done!)

-3. Create a Twitter account and use it to interact with readers (…not quite there yet, but perhaps someday soon)
+3. Create Twitter & Instagram accounts and use them to interact with readers (…not quite there yet, but perhaps someday soon - update: done!)

-4. Design intriguing cover art that looks good and is recognizable at thumbnail size (on its way!)
+4. Design intriguing cover art that looks good and is recognizable at thumbnail size (on its way! - update: done x3!)

 7. Make your book easy to find.
-List it in as many relevant genres on Amazon and in the ISBN info as possible, use Smashwords to get the ebook version distributed at iTunes, Barnes & Noble, and other retailers, make sure your website comes up when you search for the book in Google, etc. (will do this as soon as the book is ready for release)
+List it in as many relevant genres on Amazon and in the ISBN info as possible, use Smashwords to get the ebook version distributed at iTunes, Barnes & Noble, and other retailers, make sure your website comes up when you search for the book in Google, etc. (will do this as soon as the book is ready for release - update: done!)

 8. After launch, remember the 3 P’s: Patience, Persistence, and Patience again!
 Every author I’ve spoken to has said the same thing.
 “It takes time to build an audience, so don’t get discouraged and just keep trying to get your book in front of people.
 Don’t give up!” (patience… going to have to keep reminding myself about that one!)